preparation & After Care

 • On the day of your booking, make sure you are well rested, have eaten a good breakfast and that the area to be tattooed is not sunburnt.

 • It’s important to try and be as still as possible during the tattoo.
 There’s a lot more give with handpoking than with machine tattoos, but it’s still good to try and not move too much.
-For example, using your phone is usually fine, but talking with your hands or moving a whole limb without warning is a bit too much movement 🤗
+For example, gently using your phone is usually fine, but talking with your hands or moving a whole limb without warning is a bit too much movement 🤗

-• Sometimes you need to sit or lay in weird positions to get tattooed.
+• Sometimes you need to lay in weird positions to get tattooed.
 If you have any mobility/flexibility issues, please let me know so I can do my best to accommodate.
 If you’re having a hard time and need to readjust your body during the tattoo, or even just get up and have a stretch, please just let me know - this isn’t an issue.

-• If you are sensitive to sound or would just prefer to block out background noise so that you can relax and get in the zone, please feel free to bring your earphones/Loops etc.
+• If you are sensitive to sound or would just prefer to block out background noise so that you can relax and get in the zone, please feel free to bring your earphones/Loops etc. Please also feel free to wear your sunglasses or put a jumper over your eyes if you would like to tune out completely.

 • Bring snacks to keep your blood sugar up, and please don’t be shy about asking for a bathroom or snack break when and if you need to.